shehreendheda/katacoda-scenarios/logsintrov2/managelogs/step3.md

     ![rehydrated-archives-example](managelogs/assets/rehydrated-archives-example.png)

-4. Once logs are rehydrated, you can <a href="https://docs.datadoghq.com/logs/archives/rehydrating?tab=awss3#from-the-log-explorer">select the logs in the Log Explorer</a> under Historical Indexes in the Index facet.
+4. Once logs are rehydrated, you can <a href="https://docs.datadoghq.com/logs/archives/rehydrating?tab=awss3#from-the-log-explorer">select the logs in the Log Explorer</a> under Historical Indexes in the Index facet, like in the example below.

     ![rehydrated-logs-example](managelogs/assets/rehydrated-logs-example.png)